pdf-association/pdf-cos-syntax/README.md

 Commenting and uncommenting one or more lines in a PDF enables features and capabilities to be switched on or off easily.
 Note that PDF only has line comments (`%`).
 Highlight one or more lines in a PDF and toggle comments.

-### Windows line commenting
+### Windows shortcut
 - `CTRL` + `/` = toggle line comment
-### Mac folding shortcuts:
+### Mac shortcut
 - &#8984; `/` = toggle line comment

 ## [Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets)

 Snippets are templated fragments of PDF syntax that can be inserted into a PDF at the current cursor location.
-Snippets are accessed via the Command Palette "Insert Snippet" or via IntelliSence (`CTRL` + `SPACE` / &#8984; `SPACE`)
+Snippets are accessed via the Command Palette "Insert Snippet" or via IntelliSence (Windows: `CTRL` + `SPACE`, or Mac: &#8984; `SPACE`)

 * `obj` - an empty PDF object.
 If you prefix with the object number (e.g. `10 obj`) then the snippet will expand nicely for you and add a default generation number of `0`.
 * `stream` - an empty PDF stream object.
 If you prefix with the object number (e.g. `10 stream`) then the snippet will expand nicely for you  and add a default generation number of `0`.
 * `PDF-` - a complete minimal empty PDF file.
 Do **not** prefix this with `%` as this is a PDF comment marker and VSCode does not do snippet expansion inside comments!
-The snippet will insert the `%` for you.
+The snippet will automatically insert the `%` for you.
   - The easiest way to use this snippet is to create an empty file with a `.pdf` (or `.fdf`) extension in the Explorer pane.
 Then open the new file, type `PDF-` on line 1 and select the snippet.